mapzen/documentation/docs/overview/account-settings.md

 1. Go to https://mapzen.com.
 2. Click `Sign Up`.
 3. Choose your authentication method.
 Create your account by entering your e-mail address and password, or if you have a [GitHub](https://github.com) account, you can use it for authentication.
 GitHub is a website that enables people to collaborate on a project.

-4. Agree to the terms.
+When you create an account, you need to agree to the Mapzen [Terms of Service](https://mapzen.com/terms/).

 In the future when you sign in, use either your email address and password or GitHub account, depending on how you registered originally.
 If you forgot your password, you can also attempt to reset it.